Date of Birth: 22/10/93

 Cash is hot property and floored Cullen early, but the VIP man gave his all and the champion had to come through rocky patches.
 Ultimately it was a step too far on the night, and this time it was Jack who succumbed in eight rounds.

-He teamed up with new trainers Michael and Dave Jennings earlier in 2020 after his draw against another serious prospect Zak Chelli.
+He teamed up with new trainers Michael and Dave Jennings in 2020 after his draw against another good prospect Zak Chelli.